Tiger skin reborn

 “Sticky sections” - Filtering and Sort, Shopping cart, and Feedback can be made fixed to viewport

-Continuous zoom - which not only plays with variants, but it’s also capable of showing the full-resolution originals (if included).
+Continuous zoom – which not only plays with variants but can also show the full-resolution originals (if included).

 Playing safe with skin updates